G-Watch Overview

 5. Strategic Accountability in Peace-Building: the Bangsamoro Engagement

-G-Watch has long been present in the autonomous region of Muslim Mindanao, conducting monitoring, facilitating good governance dialogues and helping build peace alliances.
-With the passage of the Bangsamoro Basic Law that created the Bangsamoro Autonomous Region of Muslim Mindanao (BARMM), G-Watch further explores the role of strategic accountability in peace-building, especially in a post-conflict context by collaborating with BARMM-based grassroots partners and allies.
+G-Watch has long been present in the autonomous region of Muslim Mindanao, conducting monitoring, facilitating good governance dialogues, and helping build peace alliances.
+Since the passage of the Bangsamoro Basic Law that created the Bangsamoro Autonomous Region of Muslim Mindanao (BARMM), G-Watch has further explored the role of strategic accountability in post-conflict peace-building, especially by collaborating with BARMM-based grassroots partners and allies.

 Resources